farihamahaldar-beep/DSAI3202-lab2/README.md

    - Notebook 1: We clean the data by removing bad reviews (missing info, invalid ratings, reviews that are too short)
    - Notebook 2: We add more information by joining the reviews with product details like brand, title, and price
    - Basically we're fixing and improving the data to make it useful

+This step is important because cleaning early prevents errors from propagating through the pipeline, and enrichment adds useful context that improves downstream analysis and machine learning performance.

    Load (Notebook 3):
    - We save the final clean and enriched data to the curated container
    - This is our finished product that's ready to use for analysis or machine learning

+     The data is stored in Parquet format, which is more efficient than raw formats like JSON because it reduces storage size and improves query performance.

    So it's: grabing the data → clean it up and add stuff → save the final version